The most beautiful castles in Belgium

 At the beginning of the 16th century the Horne family constructed a brick castle on the ruins of the medieval fortress.
 In the following centuries the castle was inhabited by several noble families.
 It obtained its medieval appearance as the result of a renovation during the years 1887-1898.

 Since 1980 the castle has been owned by the Flemish Community.
 The castle contains impressive art collections displayed in lavishly decorated historical rooms.
-A remarkable collection piece is the authentic testament of the famous painter Peter Paul Rubens The castle and its grounds (a park of 50 hectares) are open to the public.... view details
+A remarkable collection piece is the authentic testament of the famous painter Peter Paul Rubens The castle and its grounds (a park of 50 hectares) are ...... view details

 The Gravensteen is a castle in Ghent originating from the Middle Ages.
 It was built in 1180 by count Philip of Alsace and was modeled after the crusaders castles that Philip of Alsace encountered while he participated in the second crusade.